Dadangdut33/Speech-Translate/README.md

 **Notes For Installation as Module:**

-- If you are u**pdating from an older version**, you need to add `--upgrade --no-deps --force-reinstall` at the end of the command.
+- If you are **updating from an older version**, you need to add `--upgrade --force-reinstall` at the end of the command, if the update does not need new dependencies you can add `--no-deps` at the end of the command to speed up the installation process.
 - If you want to **install** from a **specific branch or commit**, you can do it by adding `@branch_name` or `@commit_hash` at the end of the url.
 Example: `pip install -U git+https://github.com/Dadangdut33/Speech-Translate.git@dev --extra-index-url https://download.pytorch.org/whl/cu118`
 - The **--extra-index-url here might not always be up to date**, so you can check the latest version of pytorch [here](https://pytorch.org/get-started/locally/).
 You can also check the available version of pytorch [here](https://download.pytorch.org/whl/torch_stable.html).
+If the newest version is not compatible then please keep using the current url shown here.

 # More Information